Philip Hammond (composer)

-Philip Hammond (born 5 May 1951) is an Irish composer.
+Philip Hammond (born 5 May 1951), is an Irish composer.
 He has also been a teacher, writer and broadcaster.

 He has written for The Brodsky String Quartet, the Ulster Orchestra and Lontano.
-He has also written for the flautist James Galway, pianist Barry Douglas, the British violinist Tasmin Little, the Russian pianist Nicolai Demidenko, and singers Ann Murray, Suzanne Murphy and Sarah Walker.
+He has also written for the flautist James Galway, pianists Barry Douglas, Michael McHale, and Anthony Capparelli, the British violinist Tasmin Little, the Russian pianist Nicolai Demidenko, and singers Ann Murray, Suzanne Murphy, Robin, Tritschler, and Sarah Walker.

 Early life and education

 Hammond was born in Belfast.
 After studying at Cabin Hill Preparatory School and Campbell College, Belfast, Hammond graduated from Queen's University Belfast in 1974 as a Bachelor of Music and Master of Arts.
 In 2003 he was awarded a Doctorate of Music from Queen’s.